September Newsletter

 CREATE News and Updates

-2024 Annual Civic Learning Symposium: Register Now!
+2024 Civic Learning Symposium: Register Now!

 This year’s Annual Civic Learning Symposium promises to be an unforgettable experience, featuring two inspiring speakers who will challenge and motivate us to explore new ways of enhancing civic participation and fostering democratic practices in our communities.
 With a focus on Education, Dialogue, & Deliberation in Our Democracy, this year’s symposium will tackle the pressing need for open, constructive conversations in our schools and broader society.